ALS care at Mayo Clinic

-Mayo Clinic doctors diagnose and treat more than 800 people with ALS each year.
+Mayo Clinic specialists diagnose and treat more than 880 people with ALS each year.

 Advanced diagnosis and treatment

-Mayo Clinic doctors have state-of-the-art equipment to run diagnostic tests such as electromyograms and nerve conduction studies to provide an accurate diagnosis and guide treatment.
+In addition, Mayo Clinic specialists run other diagnostic tests such as electromyograms and nerve conduction studies.
+These tests help provide a diagnosis and guide treatment.

 Expertise and rankings

-Mayo Clinic campuses in Arizona, Florida and Minnesota are certified Centers of Excellence by the ALS Association.
+Mayo Clinic campuses in Arizona, Florida and Minnesota are Certified Treatment Centers of Excellence by the ALS Association.

 Learn more about Mayo Clinic's neurology department's expertise and rankings.